incx07/epam-lab/documentation/Software Requirements Specification.md

 ### 1. View of the main page

-At the top of the main page, a horizontal navigation bar is available to the user, which includes the following components:
+At the top of the main page, a horizontal navigation bar is available to users, which includes the following components:
 * the application name "MyShows App" (user can always return to the main page by clicking on it);
-* search box and the “Search” button (used to search serials);
+* the search box and the “Search” button (used to search serials);
 * the “Login / Registration” button (used to register and authorize user).

 If user is not logged into the application - he has access only to search and view information about the series: